ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 # Upgrading vCenter Server vSphere software from VMware vSphere 6.5 to 6.7
 {: #vc_vsphere_upgrade}

-The VMware vCenter Server offering is a fully automated deployment solution for the VMware vSphere SDDC stack.
-It includes vSphere, NSX, and optionally vSAN products.
+The VMware vCenter Server® offering is a fully automated deployment solution for the VMware vSphere® SDDC stack.
+It includes vSphere, VMware NSX®, and optionally vSAN™ products.
 While vCenter Server automates the most challenging parts of deploying, expanding, and contracting a VMware SDDC-based infrastructure, it is not a managed service.

-vCenter Server has a policy of supporting the automation of VMware SDDC software versions within the range of N-1.
+vCenter Server has a policy of supporting the automation of VMware® SDDC software versions within the range of N-1.
 If you want to continue to benefit from the {{site.data.keyword.vmwaresolutions_full}} automation, you must upgrade existing instances of vCenter Server.

 If your vCenter Server instance is at a version lower than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
 However, your instance might not function with the current {{site.data.keyword.vmwaresolutions_short}} automation.